mkeke/c64-basic-converter/readme.md

 25 print "hello"
 ```

 Side note: The constant value can contain basic code.
 Even references to `>variables`.
 The replacement of constants is done before the conversion, so anything is possible really.
-This can get ugly, but when used wisely the constants can be placeholders for short code snippets.
+This approach makes it possible to define reusable macros (placeholders for short code snippets).

 Example:
 ```